DigitalAssetAdvisors/DAA_Custodian_v1.0/xdocs/doc/functional-requirements.md

 # Custodial Smart Contract: Functional Requirements

 This document describes functional requirements for Custodial Smart Contract.
-Copyright © 2017 by ABDK Consulting.

-**Author:** Mikhail Vladimirov <mikhail.vladimirov@gmail.com\>

 ## 1. Introduction

 Custodial Smart Contract is an Ethereum smart contract that represents an agreement between two sides known as "client" and "advisor".
-Custodial Smart Contract keeps client's ether known as "client's capital" or simply "capital" and charges a fee for its service.
+The Custodial Smart Contract holds client's ether known as "client's capital" or simply "capital" and charges a management fee on behalf of the advisor.
-Client's capital is continuously being decreased by the charged fee according to the following formula: `capital (t + 1 second) = capital (t) * fee_factor`, where `fee_factor` is a non-negative number less than 1.0.
+Client's capital is continuously being decreased by the management fee according to the following formula: `capital (t + 1 second) = capital (t) * fee_factor`, where `fee_factor` is a non-negative number less than 1.0.
-All the charged fee belongs to advisor.
+The assessed management fee belongs to advisor.

 ## 2. Use Cases